Wednesday Wonderings

 Peace and blessings, Rev. Patrick Woodbeck

-Minister Grey Street United/ The Big Red Church (Gordon-King Memorial United)
+Grey Street United/ The Big Red Church (Gordon-King Memorial United)